-Note: This feature is a limited release for Enterprise Tier Customers.
+Note: This feature is available to Enterprise Tier Customers.
 This feature is not supported on Windows.

 Document scanning saves you time in the field by automatically converting documents to a searchable PDF file using Optical Character Recognition (OCR), also known as camera-to-text functionality.
 Instead of having to take photographs of each page of a document and attach each separately, document scanning allows you to accurately and quickly compile multiple pages into a single PDF, attach them to your form submission, and send them to the appropriate Data Destination.
 As it scans the original document rather than requiring any typing, it'll also ensure higher accuracy and clear, auditable source material.